rredefined/rredefined/profile/README.md

 ## 🔗 Ecosystem Diagram

-PhoenixWings is a flagship product powered by Nexus Studios infrastructure and backend logic.
+AltareHost is a flagship product powered by Nexus Studios infrastructure and backend logic.
 Here’s a visual map of how they connect:

 🖼️ *Diagram is ready below!*